franks42/clj-ns-browser/README.md

 ## Acknowledgment

 Seesaw and its main author Dave Ray - fantastic tool and near real-time support on the mailing list!

+(Seesaw turns the Horror of Swing into a friendly, well-documented, Clojure library: "https://github.com/daveray/seesaw")

 ## License